WebSocket

 It starts execution when a new connection occurs from the client's browser, and execution continues until the connection ends.

-In other words, the service for the HTTP GET
+In other words, the service for the HTTP GET method continuously receives messages from the client

-, meaning it is an open and continuous flow of messages that can both receive and send.
+in a stream, meaning it is an open and continuous flow of messages that can both receive and send.

 - JavaScript